atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Lumley, advancing to hihr with a pair of piftbls, pointed one at him,, and asked him if he was ready.
 ■»
-Charles replied — “I have only two “or three words to Say, ” ** Be quick then, for I did not come ' “here to talk.”. - - F 3 I tt tt
+Charles replied — “I have only two “or three words to Say, " ** Be quick then, for I did not come ' “here to talk.". - - F 3 I tt tt